trentmilton/SDFCalendarOSX/README.md

 ## Credits

-Thanks to MatthewYork for the [DateTools](https://github.com/MatthewYork/DateTools) project.
+Thanks to Matthew York for the [DateTools](https://github.com/MatthewYork/DateTools) project.
 It made life a little bit easier when calculating the layout of the calendar days.

 ## License